Are Rheumatoid Arthritis and Gum Disease Related?

 Arizona Periodontal Group provides effective treatments for patients dealing with gum disease and other serious oral health concerns.
 Contact our Arizona dental office to schedule an appointment to discuss your condition and find the best treatment method for your condition.
 We focus on treating people, not just cavities and gum disease!

-Happy man with teeth-in-a-day implants in dental chair
+young man sitting in dental chair smiling.

 Read More